-Navigating regulatory risk has been added to your bookmarks.
+Navigating regulatory risk has been saved

 Navigating regulatory risk

 Over the last five years, as new laws, regulations, and other guidance were introduced, banking and securities firms recognized the need for more visible and strategic management of their complex regulatory relationships.
 As more and more questions continued to flow from regulatory agencies, it became clear that the current methods of regulatory response may not have been as efficient and proactive as possible.
 In response, some firms created a Regulatory Liaison (RL) position (sometimes referred to as Regulatory Affairs Officer, Head of Regulatory Relations, etc.), which combined a sound understanding of the organization’s business with an appreciation for the regulatory agencies’ supervisory processes.

 Role of a RLO